Moses Suli: 2023

 In round 10 of the 2023 NRL season, Suli was responsible for one of the bombed tries of the year with one minute remaining as St. George Illawarra lost 16-18 against the bottom placed Wests Tigers.
 The ball had found Suli with an unmarked Mikaele Ravalawa on his outside.
 Suli elected to run the ball but then attempted a flick pass which went to ground.
 Ravalawa picked up the loose ball but was then bundled into touch..

 A week later he scored the opening try for the St. George Illawarra Dragons in a 95 m effort against the Sydney Roosters in their 24-22 win.
 Suli played a total of 22 games in the 2023 NRL season as St. George Illawarra finished 16th on the table.

 2024

 Suli played 19 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.

 2025

-Suli played 20 matches for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table.
+Suli played 20 matches for St. George Illawarra in the 2025 NRL season as the club finished a disappointing 15th on the table, with Suli managing only a single try all season.

+2026

+Suli played 13 matches for St. George Illawarra in the 2026 NRL season as the club finished with the Wooden Spoon.
+It was the first time any St. George affiliated side had come last since 1938.